novastorm/udacity-conference-central/README.md

 #### Task 4: Add a Task

 This task is accomplished by modifying the addSessionSpeaker feature.
-When adding a speaker to a session the session parent and speaker are passed to
+The Speaker and session Conference are handed off to the Update featured speaker task for concurrent processing.

 ### Endpoints